-- A. Box sizes shall not be smaller than that required by Code for the number and size of wires and/or conduits to be installed. - B. Maintain headroom and present neat mechanical appearance. - C. Install boxes to preserve fire resistance rating of partitions and other elements, using materials and methods specified in Division 07 Section "Penetration Firestopping". - D. Use flush mounting outlet box in finished areas. - E. Support boxes independently of conduit. - F. Use cast outlet box in exterior locations and wet locations.
+- A. Box sizes shall not be smaller than that required by Code for the number and size of wires and/or conduits to be installed. - B. Maintain headroom and present neat mechanical appearance. - C. Plenum Ceiling Areas: Install boxes in accordance with applicable Code. - D. Install boxes to preserve fire resistance rating of partitions and other elements, using materials and methods specified in Division 07 Section "Penetration Firestopping".